 Chief Financial Officer and Vice President of Operations

 Karisa graduated from the region’s premier master of business administration program at the AACSB-accredited Western New England University (WNE) College of Business.
 She has gained knowledge in operations management, marketing management, managerial accounting and finance, and decision modeling for analytics.
-She is currently working toward obtaining her FINRA Series 7 securities registration and insurance license, and looking into attaining her master of science degree in elder law and estate planning at Western New England School of Law.
+She is currently working toward additional certifications and licenses.
+She has also looked into furthering her education by attaining her master of science degree in elder law and estate planning at Western New England School of Law.

 Before joining Income Works full-time, she graduated with a BS in business administration with a major in finance at WNE.
 While attending school, she was a student assistant, open house representative, and member of the accounting and finance club at WNE.
 This experience is why she has strong ties to her alma mater and gives back as much as she can.
 She also was an assistant property manager at Indian Motorcycle Apartments in Springfield, Massachusetts, for Appleton Corporation, where she helped manage the accounting and financial aspects of the property.
 In her free time, she loves to travel and read, watch her New England sports, spend time enjoying the New England seasons in the outdoors, and being active with her two German shepherd dogs.

 She loves supporting local causes and businesses.
 She recently attended the Raise of Hope walk to help support breast cancer awareness at Forest Park in Springfield MA.
 If you or someone you know would like to donate please do so here:

 Diana C. Colmenares